ScottLogic/blog/_posts/2025-01-09-playwright-visual-testting.markdown

 `in-situ-AQI-is-4-at-00:00-due-to-PM2.5.png,{ maxDiffPixelRatio: 27 }`

 This is instead a percentage check.
-If up to 27% pf the pixels do not match, then the test will still pass.
+If up to 27% of the pixels do not match, then the test will still pass.
 Upon running the test through playwright CLI commands, a report is generated at the end of the test.
 This will show us what is different in the image.

 ## What does failure look like?